 I Have Been Appointed as the Executor or Administrator — Now What?

-If you are appointed as a personal representative of an estate, more specifically, if you are appointed as an Executor or an Administrator, your number one goal is to protect the assets of the wills and estate and the inheritance of its beneficiaries.
-It is your duty to collect and take control of all the decedent’s assets, to notify the decedent’s creditors, to pay insure the property and to pay taxes and the proved and just debts of the decedent’s properly payable debts, to pursue claims and, after the administration is completed, to distribute the remaining assets to the decedent’s beneficiaries or heirs.
+As an executor it is your duty to collect and take control of all the decedent’s assets, to notify the decedent’s creditors, to pay insure the property and to pay taxes and the proved and just debts of the decedent’s properly payable debts, to pursue claims and, after the administration is completed, to distribute the remaining assets to the decedent’s beneficiaries or heirs.

 Wills and Estate Administration